lightdock/lightdock.github.io/tutorials/server/index.md

 Once your account is activated, you can log in into your personal workspace.
 In this space, you will be able to manage past, present and future jobs.
 You can start a new job, or list all of your active or outdated jobs.
 Also, you can go to the results page by clicking on the job name or you can cancel/delete any of your jobs.

-Should you have any questions, please join us on [Slack](https://join.slack.com/t/lightdock/shared_invite/zt-14ezmx2hv-Opr3OgN99~5OfSWeNmUl2A).
+Should you have questions, please join us on [Slack](https://join.slack.com/t/lightdock/shared_invite/zt-14ezmx2hv-Opr3OgN99~5OfSWeNmUl2A).